ChangerC77/Tac-3D/README.md

  self.center = []
  AttributeError: attribute 'center' of 'vtkmodules.vtkRenderingCore.vtkProp3D' objects is not writable
  ```
- solution see in `1. install dependence`
+ solution see in `Tac 3D 1. install dependence`